 Sec.
-9-3-1. - Purpose: administration.
+9-3-1. - Purpose; administration.

-- (a) Purpose.
-The purpose of this article shall be to establish and maintain firm and fair policies governing the rights and privileges of employees of the city. - (b) Administration.
+(a) Purpose.
+The purpose of this article shall be to establish and maintain firm and fair policies governing the rights and privileges of employees of the city_in regard to their working hours, holidays, overtime and leaves of absence, and in order to provide its employees the protection and security of continuing salary or wage payment during periods when vacation, illness, emergency or certain civic responsibilities may justify time away from the job. (b) Administration.
 There shall be established and maintained a human resources policy manual related to the terms and conditions of employment which may include, but not be limited to, working hours, official holidays, weekend observance, compensation, leaves of absence, accrual of time, personal time off, separation of service and retirement benefits.
 The human resources policy manual shall be maintained and readily available for public inspection on the city's webpage.
-The policies shall conform to this article and shall take into consideration that the city seeks to provide a positive work environment and a solid foundation for employees that is in compliance with federal, state, and local laws.
+Subject to the provisions of subsection 1-1-1(c), the mayor shall establish procedures by which the director of human resources shall administer working hours, holidays, overtime and leaves of absence of city employees.
+The policies procedures shall conform to this article and shall take into consideration that the city seeks to provide a positive work environment and a solid foundation for employees that is in compliance with federal, state, and local laws, adequate vacation time, suitable overtime compensation and other time off in situations where it is right and proper without impairing the operation of the city's function.